putyourlightson/craft-blitz/docs/README.md

 ## Dynamic Content

-When a URL is cached, a cached version of the page will be served up on all subsequent requests.
-Therefore you should ensure that only pages that do not contain any content that needs to dynamically changed per individual request are cached.
+When a page is cached, the cached version of that page will be served up on all subsequent requests.
+You should therefore avoid caching pages whose entire content changes per individual request.
 The easiest way to do this is to add excluded URI patterns for such pages.

 Blitz offers a workaround for injecting dynamic content into a cached page using a Javascript XHR (AJAX) request.
 The following template tags are available for doing so.